Aaron Lewis (footballer)

-Aaron James Lewis (born 26 June 1998) is a Welsh professional footballer who plays as a full-back for club Mansfield Town.
+Aaron James Lewis (born 26 June 1998) is a Welsh professional footballer who plays as a full-back and midfielder for club Newport County.

 Early and personal life

 Born in Swansea, Lewis is the nephew of former footballer Kenny Morgans.

 Club career

 Swansea City

 Lewis began his career with Swansea City at the age of 9, making three appearances for their under-23 team in the EFL Trophy during the 2016–17 season, four appearances (with one goal) for the under-21 team in the EFL Trophy during the 2017–18 season, and three appearances (with one goal) for the under-21 team in the EFL Trophy during the 2018–19 season.

 He moved on loan to Doncaster Rovers in January 2019.
 He made his professional debut on 2 February 2019, in a 1–1 League draw away at Portsmouth.
 He was praised by Grant McCann for his performance in that match.
 He was released by Swansea in July 2019.